Norilsk: Fiber optic communication

 Until 2017, Norilsk was the last major city in Russia without high-speed internet access - access to the network was provided by a satellite channel with a speed of only 1 GB/s.
-The laying of a fiber optic line was complicated by the long distance (956 km) and severe weather conditions (up to -60 degrees in winter).
+The laying of a fiber optic line was complicated by the long distance (956 km) and severe weather conditions (up to −60 degrees in winter).
 The country's "big three" telecom operators did not dare to undertake the project, which was instead handled by the Norilsk Nickel subsidiary Unity.
-Broadband internet started working in the city in September 2017.
+Broadband internet was launched in the city in September 2017.
 The launch was attended by Minister of Telecom and Mass Communications Nikolay Nikiforov and President of Norilsk Nickel Vladimir Potanin.
 Connectivity is now 40 times faster - up to 40 GB/s.
 The construction of the fiber optic line cost Norilsk Nickel 2.5 billion rubles, an investment that will not pay off, according to Russian business daily Vedomosti.